Bloomca/react-lucy-state/README.md

 - `<input />` on each update, and only because we need to update an attribute
 - text node which shows the current value

 That's it, nothing else will be updated.
-An important part is that `<SomeExpensiveComponent />` won't be re-rendered as well.
-While it is possible to avoid that re-render by either passing it as a child from a parent component, memoizing the component, or exporting the input component into a separate one, with this approach you don't have to, which is increasingly more valuable with more complicated components.
+An important part is that `<SomeExpensiveComponent />` won't be re-rendered as well, and only if the `value$` is used somewhere to render content, that part will be re-rendered on changes (but not the whole component).
+If it is used for stuff like hooks, it won't cause any re-renders at all.

 ## Additional resources